paonegri/DSND_Capstone/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 <a name="blog"></a>
-## Blog
+## Results
-For more details and results of the analysis: [Medium](https://medium.com/@shosan_71491/how-to-beat-churn-with-pyspark-c96212742a7)
+The main findings of the analysis can be found at the post available here: [Medium](https://medium.com/@shosan_71491/how-to-beat-churn-with-pyspark-c96212742a7)

 <a name="acknowledgement"></a>
 ## Acknowledgements